micro-ROS/micro-ROS.github.io/_docs/tutorials/core/programming_rcl_rclc/index.md

 rcl_wait_set_init(&wait_set, 0, 0, 0, 1, 0, 0, &context, rcl_get_default_allocator());
 ```

-First of all, seeing `AddTwoInts.srv` type definition it is possible to determine request and reply elements of the service.
+First of all, by looking at `AddTwoInts.srv` type definition it is possible to determine request and reply elements of the service.
 Service client will make a request with two integers and service server should send its sum as a response.

 ```
 int64 a